clairemerot/Tutorial_SV/04_SR/README.md

 grep -v ^\#\# 04_SR/all_SVSR_regenotyped.vcf | wc -l
 ```

 -> How many SVs are you analysing in total?
+Same?

--> Do you notice less mising data?
+-> Do you notice differences with the earlier vcf?

--> Do you notice some variants in which the genotype is different?
+We could expect to have less missing data and more accurate genotype.
+For example, one can imagine that a given SV was only called in two samples with high-confidence (maybe because they are alternate homozygotes)...
+Now by regenotyping, we can ask what is the genotype in the other two samples for which it wasn't called (for exemple due to a lower coverage if it was heterozygote or less deeply sequenced).

-(tip: you can re-run our plug-in to add missing fraction & maf, and then compare the files with your favorite method)
+The re-genotyping step also refines the breakpoints, and unfortunately re-name the ID of each SVs.
+While the refinment is an interesting step, the re-ordering of SVs makes it difficult to easily track what happen to a specific SV.